rohan2794/lvm-localpv-local/design/lvm/storageclass-parameters/volume_binding_mode.md

 ### Implementation Details

-LVM-LocalPV doesn't have any direct dependency over volumebinding modes moreover these are standard Kubernetes storageclass option.
+LocalPV-LVM doesn't have any direct dependency over volumebinding modes moreover these are standard Kubernetes storageclass option.
 For more information about workflow is available [here](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/volume-topology-scheduling.md#delayed-volume-binding).

-LVM-LocalPV honours both types of VolumeBindingModes `Immediate` & `WaitForFirstConsumer`.
+LocalPV-LVM honours both types of VolumeBindingModes `Immediate` & `WaitForFirstConsumer`.
 - Configuring `Immediate` informs Kubernetes volume provisioning should be instantiated right after creation of PersistentVolumeClaim(PVC).
 - Configuring `WaitForFirstConsumer` inform Kubernetes volume provisioning should be